haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-DNA-advanced/index.md

 ### Using this part
 The topics covered in this part assume that you are familiar with the concept of "Ambiguous Interaction Restraints" and their basic setup using *active* and *passive* residues (See Reference for more information).

-In this part, you will use a custom-made plugin for the `PyMol` molecular viewer to construct and visualise *AIR*s for the Cro-OR1 system.
+In this part, you will use a custom-made plugin for the PyMOL molecular viewer to construct and visualise *AIR*s for the Cro-OR1 system.
-This plugin (`AIRviewer.py`) comes as part of the tutorial data set, and you will be instructed on how to use it during the course of this part.
-The plugin combines the ability to construct custom restraint sets for multi-body systems with the convenience of a visual appreciation of the resulting restraints network.
+The plugin combines the ability to construct custom restraint sets for multi-body systems with the convenience of a visual appreciation of the resulting restraints network. **Download `AIRviewer3.py` using this** [**link**](https://surfdrive.surf.nl/files/index.php/s/GX1zKtcaCWq0nFk){:target="_blank"}.

 An alternative to the use of this plugin is a special HADDOCK `Generate Restraints` web interface available at: [https://wenmr.science.uu.nl/haddock-restraints/](https://wenmr.science.uu.nl/haddock-restraints/)

+**Note** that data archive includes `tools/AIRviewer.py`, which differs from the version linked above.
+The linked AIRviewer3 requires Python 3, while the one in `tools/` requires Python 2.

+**Note** that `AIRviewer.py` is useful only when AIR visualization is needed.
+Otherwise, the HADDOCK `Generate Restraints` web interface, `haddock-restraints` command-line tool, or manual selection of active/passive residues directly in the `Input parameters` section of the HADDOCK web server is sufficient.

 #### Constructing AIRs for protein-DNA systems